-Step 1: Annotated Bibliography (.5 Major Grade)
+Step 1: Annotated Bibliography (Individual - Quiz Grade)

 Each member of your group will look for two sources (minimum) related to your topic.
 You cannot repeat sources.
 You will include your group’s thesis statement, and for each source, the MLA citation and a brief summary of the work and brief explanation of how you can use this source in your presentation.